nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

 - `unpaid 3` updates the 3rd student's payment status to `Has not paid for the current month`.

+### Adding progress for a student : `add -p`

+Adds a given string representing progress to a student with a given student index.

+Format: `add -p STUDENT_INDEX PROGRESS`

+* Adds `PROGRESS` for the student at the specified `STUDENT_INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `add -p 2 completed homework` adds `completed homework` to the 2nd student in the list.

+### Deleting progress from a student : `del -p`

+Removes the string representing progress from the student with a given student index.

+Format: `del -p STUDENT_INDEX`

+* Deletes the `PROGRESS` for the student at the specified `STUDENT_INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `del -p 2` deletes the progress of the 2nd student in the list.

+## 4.2 Lesson Commands

 ### Adding a lesson: `add -l`